mattmahowald/python-labs/lab4-functionalprogramming.md

 ```

 ## Credit
 Credit goes to a lot of websites, whose names I've unfortunately forgotten along the way.
-Credit to everyone!
+Credit to everyone (especially Matt Mahowald for finding my typo(s))!